4 Holiday Safety Tips to Follow This Season

-- More candle-related fires occur in December than at any other time of the year.
+- According to the National Fire Protection Association (NFPA), more candle-related fires occur in December than at any other time of the year.
 (National Fire Protection Association – NFPA)

 - Each year, 5,800 people wind up in hospital emergency rooms due to falls from ladders and roofs related to holiday decorations.
 (Electrical Safety Foundation International – ESFI)